sjelms/SmartParse.AI/README.md

 - Routes each file to a specific AI model based on type.
 - Extracts metadata or content to generate a new filename.
 - Renames and moves the file to an appropriate subfolder (`images`, `pdfs`, `text`).
-- Sends macOS notifications when processing is complete or if a file fails.
+- Assigns Finder tags based on content type and file category.
+- Shows a persistent dialog with batch processing summary.
+- Logs all operations to a JSON file for troubleshooting and auditing.
 - Optional automation via macOS Automator workflow (included) enables on-demand use without needing Terminal.
 - Processes files in safe batches (default: 20), continuing automatically until the folder is empty.
 - Includes race condition check to ensure large files are fully written before processing.